 The clerk of the court will charge a filing fee to file the papers.
-If you are unable to pay the fee, you may file a Motion and Affidavit to Proceed In Forma Pauperis.
+If you are unable to pay the fee, you can file a Motion and Affidavit to Proceed In Forma Pauperis.
 If the court approves your motion, you will not have to pay filing fees or Sheriff's Office service fees (if applicable).

 After completing these filings, the clerk of court will mail you a "Notice of Hearing" with your court date.
 After you receive this notice, you must mail a copy to your spouse, by certified mail, return receipt requested.

-To prepare for your hearing, you must complete a Final Order of Divorce and a Report of Divorce or Annulment.
+To prepare for your hearing, complete a Final Order of Divorce and a Report of Divorce or Annulment.
 You must also have one person testify at the hearing who has personal knowledge that you and your spouse lived separate and apart for one year.
 On the day of your hearing, bring the above documents to the court, along with your witness(es).